lntran26/gridsearchcv_cli/project/README.md

 ## Usage
 The program accepts as inputs:
 1. a pickle data file containing dadi-simulated SFS data as training features and the demographic parameters used to generate the SFS as training labels.
-2. different parameter values for the Multi-layer Perceptron Regressor, including choices of hidden layer sizes, activation functions, optimizer algorithm, learning rate, number of max iteration, L2 regularization value, whether or not to implement, early stopping, tolerance value (if implementing early stopping), number of iterations allowed with no improvement (if implementing early stopping), number of folds for cross-validation.
+2. different hyperparameter values for the Multi-layer Perceptron Regressor, including choices of hidden layer size, activation function, optimizer algorithm, learning rate, number of max iteration, L2 regularization value, whether or not to implement early stopping, tolerance value (if implementing early stopping), number of iterations allowed with no improvement (if implementing early stopping), number of folds for cross-validation.
 3. level of verbose for printing out output as the cross-validation runs.
 4. specified path for output file (print to stdout by default).